 Shawn has also published a popular blog called Innkeeping Innsights in Stowe, a place that originally explored the intersection of writing, teaching, and innkeeping, but which grew in more creative directions:

 After selling the inn, Shawn and Chantal traveled to Europe to cycle the Camino de Santiago from Porto, Portugal, to Santiago de Compostela, Spain.
-Shawn was the visiting professor of writing at the Savannah College of Art and Design's Lacoste, France campus in the winter of 2018, and he and Chantal still live in Stowe.
+Shawn was the visiting professor of writing at the Savannah College of Art and Design's Lacoste, France campus in the winter of 2018.